Cinelerra: Cinelerra-GG Infinity

 Its hardware support is for jog-wheels ShuttlePRO V.2 and ShuttleXpress from Contour Design, multiple monitors, HiDPI, and hardware-supported decoding/encoding via VAAPI/VDPAU/CUDA.

-Like the other Cinelerra variants (except Lumiera) Cinelerra-GG uses its own GUI.
+Like the other Cinelerra variants Cinelerra-GG uses its own GUI.
 It has eleven GUI themes to cater to user preferences.

 The GG variant is under active development, with regular stable releases.
-It is supplied as an 64 or 32 bit AppImage for Linux.
+It is supplied as a 64 or 32 bit AppImage for Linux.
 The source code is available as (manual) monthly download or from its git.

 Before 2021, it was supplied as a multi user program pre-packaged for eight different Linux distributions (Ubuntu, Debian, Arch, OpenSuse, Slackware, Fedora, Centos, Mint), and FreeBSD.
 When the applicable repository was added to a distribution's update manager, the monthly updates would appear automatically.
 In addition, there were single-user builds for the eight Linux distributions plus Gentoo, as tar files.
 All those builds are available in 64-bit, for Debian 9, Slackware and Ubuntu 14 there are also 32-bit single user builds.
 As a proof-of-concept, with the 2020-01 release was a Windows version with limited functionality; for details see the manual's chapter 1.

 In addition to the GG variant's monthly releases, it is also available in two Linux variants dedicated to multimedia: AVLinux, and Bodhi Linux Media.
 It is also included in DeLinuxCo, and in lightweight Elive, of which the 32 bit version is usable on older computers.

 Cinelerra-GG communicates with it users and developers through three platforms: its forum (user oriented), a bug tracker (feature requests, bugs, roadmap), and a mailing list (developers discussions).
 Each monthly release has a significant number of changes resulting from discussions and exchanges of information on these platforms.

 Cinelerra-GG has an extensive, actively maintained manual in both PDF and HTML form, which is also accessible from within the Cinelerra-GG program.
 The manual is helpful for both beginners (e.g. Quickstart section) and professionals.
 There is also a YouTube channel with tutorials.